 National Institute for Zorig Chusum

 PUNAKHA: Punakha, is the former capital of Bhutan and the place of the confluence of the two rivers – Ma Chu and Po Chu.
 It's a quaint town that offers a serene holiday experience in Bhutan.
 Punakha must find a place in your Bhutan travel itinerary.

 Food Availability in Bhutan:

-Food is not an issue with Non-Vegetarian Folks but is a very big issue with strictly Vegetarian Folk like Gujratis, but they do not have to worry in Thimphu as a Vegetarian Jain food is easily available in Main Towns of Bhutan.
-Bhutan food Habits are a mix of Tibetan, Nepalis, and Indian Food preferences it can be seen in the struts and restaurants of Thimphu.
+Food is not an issue with Non-Vegetarian Folks but is a very big issue with strictly Vegetarian Folk like Gujratis, but they do not have to worry about Thimphu as Vegetarian Jain food is easily available in Main Towns of Bhutan.
+Bhutan's food Habits are a mix of Tibetan, Nepalis, and Indian Food preferences which can be seen in the struts and restaurants of Thimphu.
 Your Bhutan Tour packages should be planned with the Dinner option if you are particular about the type of food.

 During Your Bhutan trip, you must try Bhutan delicacies, Emma Datshi and Jasha Maru are local dishes to relish.
 Asa, a rice liquor also tastes well with local food.